stagenow/docs/edge/source/csp/app.md

 ### Overview

-The App Manager setting type allows you to install, upgrade, remove, enable, disable applications from the device.
-It also allows you to change the current application launcher, clear recent app list and much more.
+The App Manager setting type allows you to install, upgrade, remove, enable, and disable applications from the device.
+It also allows you to change the current application launcher, clear the recent app list, and more.

 ### Main Functionality